-[Exclusive] Vietnam sent champagne to MEPs ahead of trade vote

 Vietnam sent champagne to MEPs ahead of trade vote

-MEPs over Christmas received bottles of Moet and Chandon Imperial champagne from Vietnam's embassy in Brussels - ahead of this month's trade deal vote with Vietnam.
+MEPs over Christmas received bottles of Moet & Chandon Imperial champagne from Vietnam's embassy in Brussels - ahead of this month's trade deal vote with Vietnam.

 The Christmas gifts followed the resignation of the committee's vice-chair and lead rapporteur Jan Zahradil MEP, for failing to declare his ties to the Vietnamese government, as revealed by EUobserver.

-Note: This article was updated on 23 January 2020 at 9:33 to include a statement from Human Rights Watch